-Use the $\leq \Delta >$ (Landscape) mode for wide scenery or to have everything in focus from near to far.
+Use the < >> (Landscape) mode for wide scenery or to have everything in focus from near to far.
 For vivid blues and greens, and very sharp and crisp images.

-• With a zoom lens, use the wide-angle end.

-When using the wide-angle end of a zoom lens, objects near and far will be in focus better than at the telephoto end.
-It also adds breadth to landscapes.

-Shooting night scenes.

-Since the built-in flash will be disabled, this mode < > is also good for night scenes.

-Use a tripod to prevent camera shake.
+- With a zoom lens, use the wide-angle end. - When using the wide-angle end of a zoom lens, objects near and far will be in focus better than at the telephoto end.
+It also adds breadth to landscapes. - Shooting night scenes. - Since the built-in flash will be disabled, this mode $< \sum >$ is also good for night scenes. - When shooting night scenes, use a tripod to prevent camera shake.